 We finally decided to do it.
 We’re bringing you a list of our favorite 100 watches that we believe are worthy of your attention.
-Presented in a three-part series in alphabetical order and hand-picked by J.A.
+Presented in a four-part series in alphabetical order and hand-picked by J.A.
 Shapira, this is the ultimate compilation of timepieces and one that we hope you’ll thoroughly enjoy.
 Of course, such a list will create positive and negative feedback, but as gentlemen it is fun to discuss these things.

 We’ve presented the top low budget, medium budget and high budget watches worth their salt.
 Now we’ve compiled the ultimate list.
 All price ranges, from all regions and from a wide variety of manufacturers.
 You may notice some manufacturers receive multiple mentions, but it’s only because they’re just that good.
 You might also see your favorite watch didn’t make the cut.
 That’s not to suggest that it’s inferior by any means, but out of thousands of timepieces produced, it is actually a relatively difficult task to narrow it down to what we believe are the top hundred.

 1. A. Favre & Fils Phoenix 10.1

 Priced between CHF 35,000 and CHF 40,000, this manual wind timepiece from A. Favre & Fils offers a significantly longer power reserve at a full 84 hours, which blows most of the competition out of the water.
 The movement is an in-house caliber DB1334/1 with a dial featuring a new date indicator that’s large and easy to read with a contemporary appeal that still retains elegance.
 The movement is breathtakingly beautiful and despite being a relatively young brand (don’t let the name fool you), they’ve managed to achieve an artistic appeal that drips of old world charm.
 Overall, it’s an exceptional timepiece and well worth the price tag.

 2. A. Lange & Sohne Double Split